Week 4: Rhythm

 Did you have rituals as a child?
 What effect did that have on you?
 What do you do now as a family?

-Daily ideas: short sayings "home sweet home", prayers, verses, meditations, family hugs, kitchen dance parties, gratitudes, rose and thorn
+Daily ideas: short sayings "home sweet home", prayers, family hugs, kitchen dance parties, gratitudes, rose and thorn

 Rituals around celebrations such as birthdays, holidays, vacations.